leosac/access-control/src/core/remote_control.md

 The set of feature available through the remote control API is rather thin.

 You can retrieve some information about the running configuration of Leosac:
-+ The MODULE_LIST command will return the list of the module currently loaded on the target Leosac unit.
++ The `MODULE_LIST` command will return the list of the module currently loaded on the target Leosac unit.
++ The `GENERAL_CONFIG` command retrieve the global configuration of Leosac.
-+ The MODULE_CONFIG command retrieve the configuration for one given module.
++ The `MODULE_CONFIG` command retrieve the configuration for one given module.
-+ The SYNC_FROM command order Leosac to fetch and apply the configuration of an other, remote, Leosac unit.
++ The `SYNC_FROM` command order Leosac to fetch and apply the configuration of an other, remote, Leosac unit.
++ The `SAVE` command order the receiving Leosac to save its current configuration to disk.

 See below for a detailed description of messages.